madlenivanova/batworld/README.md

 Setup global styles in **`/src/components/MyLayout`** (needs a more elegant solution in future ;)

+Add a .env file following the same structure as the .env.sample in the folder.

 2. **Setup your components**

 Setup your main components in **`/src/components`**.